wittend/pyWsServ/README.md

 # pyWsServ

-A Python/Flask server to present a monnitoring Web page and to establish a WsbSockets session to update the data.
+A Python/Flask server to present a monnitoring Web page and to establish a WebSockets session to update the data.